mhmohona/MicrosoftML-ProjectShowcasing/README.md

 ## Guidelines:

 Please structure your submission using the following steps:
 - Create a directory with your slack username in the [project folder](https://github.com/mhmohona/MicrosoftML-ProjectShowcasing/tree/master/project).
-If you're new to GitHub, you can follow this [tutorial](https://docs.google.com/document/d/11y1MESDAGZmxdGNefh1mg3VnbJL1TcFcdfducD5c5zE/edit?usp=sharing)
+If you're new to GitHub, you can follow this [tutorial](https://docs.google.com/document/d/11y1MESDAGZmxdGNefh1mg3VnbJL1TcFcdfducD5c5zE/edit?usp=sharing) by @jhonatantirado
 - For implementation, include a Jupyter notebook (if you are using) or a report (in pdf format) that demonstrates a run of your code showing printed output, graphs, etc.
 - Structure your code into one or more modules in that directory
   - Code should be well-documented.
 This will help viewers to understand why and what you have done.